 New, meaningful unique contributions, like a dissertation, emerge from struggle and uncertainty.
 View the struggle as a gift, a confirmation that you’re on to something that matters.
 Heed Pressfield’s admonition to tackle the dissertation work as a pro.

 And a pro shows up and works every day!

 Resistance will remain a powerful adversary, but you are a worthy opponent when you have a strategy for tackling the work and a mindset that welcomes the challenge.

-If you don’t yet have (1) a strategy for tackling the work and/or (2) a mindset that welcomes the challenge, I’d love to help you develop them.
+If you don’t yet have (1) a strategy for tackling the work and/or (2) a mindset that welcomes the challenge, I’d love to help you.